stormpath/stormpath-nginx-module/README.md

 application, a group and a couple of users used in the test.

-Test runner depends on Stormpath Python SDK (available as package `stormpath` from Python Package Index), `curl` command-line tool, and all the build-dependencies of Nginx itself.
+Test runner depends on Stormpath Python SDK (available as package `stormpath` from Python Package Index), `curl` command-line tool, Valgrind (for memory debugging), and all the build-dependencies of Nginx itself.
 On Debian/Ubuntu system, these can be installed with:

     apt-get build-dep nginx
-    apt-get install python-pip curl
+    apt-get install python-pip curl valgrind
     pip install stormpath

 To run the test, first make sure your Stormpath test credentials are available